Generalized Ricci Curvature Bounds for Three Dimensional Contact Subriemannian manifolds: Subriemannian Manifolds and Their Geodesics

 Note that this construction defines the usual kinetic energy Hamiltonian in the Riemannian case.

-Let $\vec H$ be the Hamiltonian vector field corresponding to the Hamiltonian $H$ defined above and we denote the corresponding flow by $e^{t\vec H}$.
-If $t\mapsto e^{t\vec H}(\alpha)$ is a trajectory of the above Hamiltonian flow, then its projection $t\mapsto \gamma(t)=\pi(e^{t\vec H}(\alpha))$ is a locally minimizing geodesic.
+Let $\vec H$ be the Hamiltonian vector field corresponding to the subriemannian Hamiltonian $H$ and we denote the corresponding flow, the subriemannian geodesic flow, by $e^{t\vec H}$.
+If $t\mapsto e^{t\vec H}(\alpha)$ is a trajectory of the subriemannian geodesic flow, then its projection $t\mapsto \gamma(t)=\pi(e^{t\vec H}(\alpha))$ is a locally minimizing geodesic.
 That means sufficiently short segment of the curve $\gamma$ is a minimizing geodesic between its endpoints.
 The minimizing geodesics obtained this way are called normal geodesics.
 In the special case where the distribution $\Delta$ is the whole tangent bundle $TM$, the distance function (\ref{CCdistance}) is the usual Riemannian distance and all geodesics are normal.
-However, this is not the case for subriemannian manifolds in general.
+The same is true for subriemannian manifolds, called contact subriemannian manifolds (see Section \ref{contact} for the definition), studied in this paper.
+However, this is not the case for general subriemannian manifolds.
 To introduce another class of geodesics, consider the space $\Omega$ of horizontal curves with square integrable derivatives.
 The endpoint map $end:\Omega\to M$ is defined by taking an element $\gamma$ in space of curves $\Omega$ and giving the endpoint $\gamma(1)$ of the curve: $end(\gamma)=\gamma(1)$.
 Geodesics which are regular points of the endpoint map are automatically normal and those which are critical points are called abnormal.
-However, there are geodesics which are both normal and abnormal (see \cite{Mo} and reference therein for more detail about abnormal geodesics).
+However, there are geodesics which are both normal and abnormal (see \cite[Chapter 3]{Mo} and reference therein for more detail about abnormal geodesics).